Lastman (comic book)

 Lastman is a French comics series written by Bastien Vivès and Balak and drawn by Bastien Vivès and Michaël Sanlaville.
 It has been published since March 2013 by Casterman in the collection KSTЯ.
+Skybound Entertainment began releasing the series in English on November 9, 2022 in the form of 2-in-1 Omnibus Volumes.

-In 2016, an adult animation telling the genesis of the main character, started being aired on the public French TV channel France 4.
+In 2016, an adult animation series telling the origin of Richard, debuted on the public French TV channel France 4.

 Synopsis

 In the "Valley of Kings", a world where magic is acknowledged as reality, an annual grand tournament sponsored by the King and Queen is being prepared.
 Young Adrian Velba works all year in the combat school of Master Jansen to participate.
 Sadly, Adrian's partner suddenly falls ill and deserts.
-Since it is a duo tournament, the young boy is forced to give up his dream... until Richard Aldana, a hunk with bearish manners comes out of nowhere to unexpectedly ally himself with Adrian.
+Since it is a duo tournament, the young boy is forced to give up his dream... until Richard Aldana, a hunk boxer from the real modern world with bearish manners comes out of nowhere to unexpectedly ally himself with Adrian.